dwhiffing/quest/src/pages/about.md

   title: Who We Are
   content: We’re the gaming fundraising organization of The Princess Margaret Cancer
     Foundation.<br><br>The gaming community is a passionate force, highly motivated with a purposeful mission.
-Our purpose is to mobilize this community to put their love of conquering games towards helping to conquer cancer.
+Our goal is to mobilize this community to put their love of conquering games towards helping to conquer cancer.
   button:
     url: ''